CesiumGS/3d-tiles/specification/Metadata/README.md

 This specification keeps class definition separate from instantiation.
 While this adds a level of indirection, there are several reasons for this separation:

 * It allows the class definition to be stored seperately from the data itself.
-This is useful when one has a dataset that has many 3D models with the same shape of metadata.
+This is useful when one has a dataset that has many 3D models with the same type of metadata.
 Then instead of re-declaring the class many times, a single definition can be shared across multiple models
 * It allows greater flexibility for storing properties.
 For example, take the `elevation` property from the example above.
 The natural representation is to use a metadata texture.
 However, if the corresponding 3D model is a high-resolution terrain mesh, storing the elevations per-vertex may be more appropriate.

 ## Class Definitions